 Add some drama to your blog by writing in the present tense – as if events are unfolding in front of you – resulting in a kind of live commentary.

-This method works well for action-packed situations, for example, fast-paced medical procedures, emergency responses or even off-road journeys.
+This method works well when you're describing lots of action: for example, fast-paced medical procedures, emergency responses or even off-road journeys.

 However, it can also add intimacy to slower events, such as conversations and emotional moments.